Bachelor of Music (BM)

 Prescreen Recorded Audition

-Applicants to programs in Classical Guitar must submit a video recording to be prescreened by the faculty.
+Applicants to programs in Classical Guitar must submit video recordings to be prescreened by the faculty.
 Only video recordings are acceptable.
 The results of this prescreen will determine whether an applicant will be invited to perform a live audition.

 Introductory Video for All Undergraduate Applicants